Fincer/openra-tibsunra2/Readme.md

 [Issues - Red Alert 2: OpenRA mod](https://github.com/OpenRA/ra2/issues "OpenRA RA2 mod issues")

-**NOTE 3:** If you don't open a new issue or decide to be silent, the error may never be fixed.
+**NOTE:** If you don't open a new issue or decide to be silent, the error may never be fixed.
 Errors rarely get fixed by being passive or just hoping them to be suddenly fixed by a miracle.
 I may not even know the issue you have.
 You've been informed and warned.

 **I demand you to add or fix feature X!
 I surely won't do it but you will because I say so!**